ruscur/linux3/Documentation/dev-tools/kasan.rst

 ~~~~~~~~~~~~~~~~~~~~

 With ``CONFIG_KASAN_VMALLOC``, KASAN can cover vmalloc space at the
 cost of greater memory usage.
-Currently this is only supported on x86.
+Currently this is optional on x86, and
+required on 64-bit powerpc.

 This works by hooking into vmalloc and vmap, and dynamically
 allocating real shadow memory to back the mappings.